mahmoudazizorignal/Train-Booking/README.md

 The project maintainers will review your contribution and provide feedback or merge it into the main repository.

-## License

-This Train Booking project is released under the [MIT License](LICENSE).
-You are free to modify and distribute the codebase as per the terms and conditions of the license.

 ## Contact

 If you have any questions or suggestions regarding this project, feel free to contact the project maintainers: